 Treatment of post-partum depression

 In some cases, medication is needed to assist with a chemical imbalance.
-However, studies show cognitive behavioral therapy and medication is the most successful treatment for PPD.
+However, studies show cognitive behavioural therapy and medication is the most successful treatment for PPD.

 Preventing post-partum depression